jonnonz1/nz-statute-book/acts/public/2017/christ-church-cathedral-reinstatement-act-2017.md

     (b) includes any adjacent land vested in Christchurch City Council as road; and (c) is shown by the different shaded areas inside the red dotted line on the map set out in Schedule 3, which is indicative only of the land described in paragraphs (a) and (b)
   - **CWG Report** means the Cathedral Working Group Recommendation Report dated November 2016, including its appendices
-  - **enactment** has the same meaning as in section 29 of the Interpretation Act 1999, and also includes any plan, programme, bylaw, or rule made under any Act or regulations
+  - **enactment** has the same meaning as in section 13 of the Legislation Act 2019, and also includes any plan, programme, bylaw, or rule made under any Act or regulations
   - **Minister** means the Minister of the Crown who, under the authority of a warrant or with the authority of the Prime Minister, is responsible for the administration of this Act
   - **order** means an Order in Council made under section 8
   - **Panel** means the Christ Church Cathedral Reinstatement Review Panel established under section 13